charlesbrandt/public/editors/atom/atom-setup.md

 Generally, these files are located in your ~/.atom directory.
 E.g.
 [~/.atom/init.coffee](https://flight-manual.atom.io/hacking-atom/sections/the-init-file/)

 On macs, it's difficult to locate ~/.atom directory in the file browser if hidden files are not visible.
-To fix, in a terminal you can run: (didn't work)

-defaults write com.apple.finder AppleShowAllFiles YES
+Just use the Ctrl-, -> Settings -> Open Config Folder sequence to open it.

 ### Auto-indent, keybindings